-London fire: What we know so far about Grenfell Tower - BBC News
+What happened at Grenfell Tower?

-At least 79 people are missing and presumed dead after a huge fire engulfed a west London tower block in the early hours of Wednesday.
+Seventy-two people died after a huge fire engulfed Grenfell Tower, a west London residential tower block, in the early hours of Wednesday, 14 June 2017.

 What happened?

+More than 200 firefighters and 40 fire engines responded to the fire at the 24-storey block in North Kensington, after it was reported at 00:54 BST (23:54 GMT).

+It took until 01:14 BST the following day to get it under control, with the fire destroying 151 homes, both in the tower and surrounding areas.

-How many victims are there?
+How many victims were there?

-A total of 79 people are either dead or missing presumed dead, police said.
+Seventy-two people died in the fire, including baby Logan Gomes, who was stillborn in hospital on 14 June after his parents escaped the tower block, and Maria Del Pilar Burton, 74, who died in January 2018.

+She had been in hospital since being rescued from the 19th floor.

 London Mayor Sadiq Khan said fire crews only managed to reach the 12th floor at the height of the fire.